 NIST has published a call for algorithms to be considered for lightweight cryptographic standards.
 Proposals must be received by NIST on or before February 25, 2019.
 The following links contain the submission requirements and the source code needed to generate test vectors.

 The call for submissions was announced August 27, 2018 as a Federal Register Announcement.

 NIST will hold a workshop on November 4-6, 2019 in Gaithersburg, MD, to discuss candidate algorithms, including design strategies, implementations, performance, cryptanalysis, and target applications.

-There are several emerging areas in which highly constrained devices are interconnected, typically communicating wirelessly with one another, and working in concert to accomplish some task.
+There are several emerging areas in which highly-constrained devices are interconnected, typically communicating wirelessly with one another, and working in concert to accomplish some task.
 Examples of these areas include: sensor networks, healthcare, distributed control systems, the Internet of Things, cyber physical systems, and the smart grid.
 Security and privacy can be very important in all of these areas.
 Because the majority of current cryptographic algorithms were designed for desktop/server environments, many of these algorithms do not fit into the constrained resources.
 If current algorithms can be made to fit into the limited resources of constrained environments, their performance may not be acceptable.

-Public Comments on Profiles I & II (Comment period closed: June 16, 2017)
+Public Comments on the draft White Paper (Comment period closed: June 16, 2017).

 The Draft Submission Requirements and Evaluation Criteria for the Lightweight Cryptography Standardization Process public comment period closed June 28, 2018.
 The call for comments was announced May 14, 2018 as a Federal Register Notice